The-OpenROAD-Project/OpenROAD/doc/Logger.md

 The error functions in `include/openroad/Error.hh` should no longer be included or used.
 Use the corresponding logger functions.

-All uses of the tcl functions ord::error and ord::warn should be updated to pass in a Tool ID and message ID.
+All uses of the tcl functions ord::error and ord::warn should be updated call the utl::error/warn with a Tool ID and message ID.
 For compatibility these are defaulted to 'UKN' and '0000' until they are updated.

 There is no reason to `puts` (ie, print) errors in regression tests that are caught.
 The logger prints the error now.